 Residence Life Staff

 Supervision of the residence halls at Emory & Henry is the responsibility of the Office of Housing & Residence Life.
 This office is located in the McPherson Center.
-Staff members include the Assistant Dean of Students and Director of Housing & Residence Life, three Area Coordinators, and the Residence Life Administrative Specialist.
+Staff members include Director of Housing & Residence Life, three Area Coordinators, and the Housing Operations Coordinator.
 These full-time staff members are supported by student members of the housing staff.
 A Resident Advisor is located on each floor or every wing of large residence halls.
 Resident Advisors (RAs) are student staff members who are available to answer questions or help students with problems, or refer them to others at the College who might be of assistance.
-Head Resident Advisors (HRAs) assist with the supervision of RAs and Community Advisors (CAs) provide oversight for the three residential areas on campus.
+Head Resident Advisors (HRAs) assist with the supervision of RAs.

 New Students.
 Every prospective student who has been admitted to Emory & Henry will receive and be required to complete an application for housing with their acceptance letter.
 Upon receipt of the admissions deposit and the completed housing application, the student is confirmed for a space in a residence hall (not for a specific room or roommate).
 Students who complete this step should receive notification of a room assignment and roommate by mid-July.
 A housing agreement must be signed or submitted electronically to the Office of Housing Residence Life by the established deadline.
 The Housing & Residence Life staff makes room assignments with consideration given to information each student provides on the housing application.
 Information on the application is especially helpful as the staff tries to match up individuals who are compatible in terms of study and personal habits, academic pursuits, as well as co-curricular interests and activities.

 Returning Students.
 In order to be eligible for Room Selection each spring semester, students must complete a Housing Agreement and submit that agreement prior to Room Selection.
-All residential students pay $100 housing deposit which holds their room reservation.
-If the student decides not to re-enroll for the upcoming fall semester, the advance payment can be refunded during the current spring semester or until June 1.
-Students who withdraw from housing after June 1 will be assessed an administrative fee of $100.
-Upper-class students may express preferences on housing assignments, with highest priority given to students with approved housing accommodations through the Office of Disability Support Services and then by seniority.
+Upper-class students may express preferences on housing assignments, with highest priority given to students with approved housing accommodations through the Office of Disability Support Services and then by seniority through a lottery system.
 Room assignments are conducted for returning students in the spring through the annual Room Selection Process.

 General Rules.
 Efforts are made to respond to each student’s preference for a particular room or hall.
 Roommate requests are given consideration whenever possible.
 The College reserves the right to change or cancel an assignment in the interest of order, health, discipline, or if the particular space requested by the student is already reserved.
 Emory & Henry has a policy of total integration of all facilities and programs; race, creed, sexual orientation or national origin is not considered in making housing assignments.
-Members of social fraternities or sororities do not have separate or designated housing on campus.
 If, during the academic year, a student wishes to change rooms or roommates, the student must secure advance approval from the Office of Housing & Residence Life.
 Failure to do so may result in being referred to student conduct.
 The College reserves the right to consolidate rooms after the first two weeks into each semester.
 Housing rates vary according to residence halls and living arrangements.

 Emory & Henry College is a four year residential campus.
 All students are required to live on-campus unless they meet the criteria to be eligible to live off-campus.
 See criteria below under the General Regulations section.
 Every student who lives in a College-owned residence must sign and electronically submit a Housing Agreement and to the Office of Housing & Residence Life before taking occupancy.
 The agreement outlines the responsibilities of the student and the College, residence hall rules, and general terms governing the assignment of residence hall space.
 By signing and electronically submitting the agreement, the student agrees to become familiar with all College policies pertinent to residential living as well as any other policies which may be listed in other official document notices.
 The agreement is binding for all College policies and regulations.
 Agreements are binding for the academic year, or the portion thereof, in which the student is enrolled.